JetBrains/kotlin/GRADLE_PLUGIN.md

             headers project.files('header1.h', 'header2.h')

             // Directories to look for headers.
+            includeDirs {
+                // All objects accepted by the Project.file method may be used with both options.

+                // Directories for header search (an analogue of the -I<path> compiler option). allHeaders 'path1', 'path2'

+                // Additional directories to search headers listed in the 'headerFilter' def-file option.
+                // -headerFilterAdditionalSearchPrefix command line option analogue.
+                headerFilterOnly 'path1', 'path2'
+            }
+            // A shortcut for includeDirs.allHeaders.
             includeDirs "include/directory" "another/directory"

             // Additional files to link with native stubs.